OEUG99/Knowledge-Garden/pages/Buddhism.md

 				  logseq.order-list-type:: number
 				- **Right Speech (Samma-vaca)**: Right speach is the abstaintment from lying, harsh speech, slanderous speech, and obtaining from idle chatter (gossip).
 In other words, one must cultivate mindfulness for others in their speech. logseq.order-list-type:: number
 				- **Right Action (Samma-Kammanta)**:  This refers to ethical conduct.
 One must abstain from killing, stealing, and sexual misconduct.
-One must engage in actions that promote harmlessness, honesty, and integrity. logseq.order-list-type:: number
+One must engage in actions that promote harmlessness, honesty, and integrity.
+				  logseq.order-list-type:: number
+				- **Right Livelihood (Samma-ajiva)** pertains to earning a living in a way that is ethical and does not spread harm onto others or oneself. logseq.order-list-type:: number
-				- Right livelihood pertains to e logseq.order-list-type:: number
+				- logseq.order-list-type:: number
 			-
 			- logseq.order-list-type:: number
 		-